alexpearce/home/_posts/tips/2012-06-21-jekyll-sitemaps.md

 title: Jekyll Sitemaps
 category: Tips
 tags: [Jekyll]
+description: How to create a Google sitemap for a Jekyll site.
 ---

 For indexing websites, Google et al. have a [standardised protocol](http://www.sitemaps.org/) for creating a sitemap.
 A sitemap is an XML file containing a list of all pages to be indexed.
 The [sitemaps Wikipedia article](http://en.wikipedia.org/wiki/Google_Sitemap) is more informative than I am on the matter.